Austin 4th of July 2026

 Top Independence Day Events & Things To Do on July 4th in Austin

-Whether you're a local looking to opt outside during the long weekend or visiting Austin during July 4th, here are some great ways to spend the holiday weekend in Austin and the Texas Hill Country.
+2026 marks the 250th anniversary of America's founding, and there's plenty to do and see during this holiday weekend in Austin.
+So, whether you're a local looking to opt outside during the holiday weekend or visiting Austin during July 4th, here are some great ways to spend the weekend celebrating the 4th of July in Austin and the Texas Hill Country.

 Austin July 4th Events